horville-hootenkline/DnDj/README.md

 - mute.

 - pin tracks.
-When a track in the mix stops, it is automatically remove.
+When a track in the mix stops, it is automatically removed.
 Pinned tracks remain.

 - cue tracks to unpause/pause (or if pinned start) on next fade or snap